-If your baby drinks while lying flat, milk can flow into her ear cavity, which can cause ear infections.
+If your baby drinks while lying flat, milk can flow into the ear cavity, which can cause ear infections.

 Using a feeding cup

 When your baby is around six months old, you can start using a feeding cup to teach your baby how to sip drinks from a cup.
 It’s best to stop using bottles by the time your baby is 12 months old.